 The goals of the i-MBA are summarized by eight Program Learning Outcomes that should characterize all students, as Graduate Attributes, upon completion of the Program:

 - Consider Business Situations Holistically.
-To develop the ability to apprehend the integrated nature of how organizations operate, evolve and interact with their stakeholders.
-To understand a business as a system; how policies, strategy, structure, processes and people interact in order to achieve sustainable success.
+To develop the ability to apprehend the integrated nature of how a business operates, evolves and interacts with its stakeholders.
+To understand a business as a system; how policies, strategy, structure, processes, technology and people interact in order to achieve success.
 To act according to the highest ethical standards,

 - Possess Reflective and Critical Thinking Skills.
-To possess a wide range of cognitive skills applicable in problem-solving, decision making and human interactions that increase the probability of achieving a desirable outcome.
-To be able to step back and think about the consequences of decisions made and problem-solving approaches used,
+To possess a wide range of cognitive skills applicable in problem-solving, decision making and human interactions, that increase the probability of a desirable outcome and, at the same time, be able to step back and think about how business challenges –strategic, tactical and operational- are solved and how a particular set of problem-solving strategies is appropriated for achieving a goal,

 - Embrace Entrepreneurial Thinking.
-To be able to identify and seize opportunities in the marketplace, take controlled risks and have a strong desire to make a difference in any organization – large or small, start-up or established, local or global,
+To be able to identify and seize opportunities in the marketplace, driven by the interplay between technology and socio-economic systems, take risks but manage them with discipline and have a strong desire to make a difference,

 - Excel as a Leader.
 To build the knowledge, skills, and abilities required to perform effectively in leadership roles, to facilitate the execution of strategies and to help others grow their capabilities,